lingyourlanguage/Hindi-Urdu/Hindi and Urdu_ A Story of Names.md

 On one side were delegates from Hindi-speaking states, led by UP freedom fighter Purushottam Das Tandon and Malaviya, former president of the HSS, both of whom were closely related to the Hindi literary elite.
 They claimed to speak on behalf of the people – as Hindi advocates had for a long time now.
 They spoke with a sense of moral superiority, asserting that they were upholding democracy.
 One INC member even taunted the opposition by asking:

->Are they afraid of democracy?
+>"Are they afraid of democracy?
 Are they afraid of Parliament?
-Are they afraid of their own sons and grandsons who will be the members of our future Parliaments?
+Are they afraid of their own sons and grandsons who will be the members of our future Parliaments?"

 On the other side were those who were frightened by the nascent Hindi imperialism, which seemed poised to make its best attempt at replacing every language in India by whatever means necessary.
 And this fear was not without reason – INC leader Ravishankar Shukla had even given a not-so-subtle warning to the south, where resistance to Hindi was especially strong:

->I can say to my friends in the South that so far as they are concerned, it would be in their best interests to learn Hindi as early as possibly, because if they do not learn Hindi quickly enough, they will be left behind.[^126]
+>"I can say to my friends in the South that so far as they are concerned, it would be in their best interests to learn Hindi as early as possibly, because if they do not learn Hindi quickly enough, they will be left behind."[^126]

 As arrogant as the Hindi-supporting side may have been, the political reality was that they could not ignore the coalition formed by all non-Hindi speaking delegates if they wanted to achieve their goals.
 That being said, a 78 – 77 vote in favor of Hindi against the Hindustani in 1949 demonstrated that the Hindi bloc was a force to be reckoned with.[^127]